ManCal70/AzureLabs/O365_IP_ADDRESSES_TO_UDR/README.md

 </td></tr></table>

 <pre lang= >
-<b>In a WVD enviroment, there are two components you should take into account:</b>
+<b>In a WVD enviroment where forced tunneling is required, this introduces two challenges:
-1- The control plane - Web access, Gateway, Broker, LB, Management, Diagonostics- 2- The data plane - VNET traffic where desktops are deployed
+1- Control plane destined traffic will take the default route via the on-prem connection, which is not efficient, or outright slow.
+2- Office365 destined traffic will also take the default route via the on-prem connection.
+This can also introduce unwanted latency.
 </pre>